Fractional conversion of microalgae from water blooms†

-Fractional conversion of natural algae Cyanobacteria from Taihu Lake (TLA) was conducted.
-The raw TLA and pretreated samples were pyrolyzed at 290 oC and 450 oC according to the TGA results.
-The extraction of lipids or saccharides from TLA was performed as pretreatment to obtain lipid extracted algae (LEA) or saccharide extracted algae (SEA).
-The total yields of bio-oil from fractional pyrolysis were 40.9 wt % from TLA, 42.3 wt % from LEA, and 48.5 wt % from SEA, respectively.
-From TLA, the major components of bio-oil were fatty acids, amides and hydrocarbons (heptadecane) at 290 oC whereas those at 450 oC were phenols and C10-C15 hydrocarbons.
-After the lipid extraction, acids, amides and indoles accounted for a large proportion at 290 oC, while the main products obtained at 450 oC were phenols, indoles and pyrroles.
-It is worth mentioning that the yield of bio-oil from LEA increased, and the composition of bio-oil was simplified.
-Moreover, the average molecular weight of bio-oil obtained from LEA went down.
-Interestingly, the extraction of saccharides inhibited the pyrolysis of lipids, so the distribution of bio-oil from SEA changed a little.
-The fractional pyrolysis of pretreated microalgae not only increased the bio-oil yield but also improved the quality of bio-oil.
+Fractional conversion of natural algae cyanobacteria from Taihu Lake was conducted.
+The raw Taihu Lake algae (TLA) and pretreated samples were pyrolyzed at 290 °C and 450 °C according to the TGA results.
+Extraction of lipids or saccharides from the TLA was performed as a pretreatment to obtain lipid extracted algae (LEA) or saccharide extracted algae (SEA).
+The total yields of bio-oil from fractional pyrolysis were 40.9 wt% from TLA, 42.3 wt% from LEA, and 48.5 wt% from SEA.
+From TLA, the major components of the bio-oil were fatty acids, amides and hydrocarbons (heptadecane) at 290 °C whereas those at 450 °C were phenols and C10–C15 hydrocarbons.
+Following the lipid extraction, acids, amides and indoles accounted for a large proportion at 290 °C, while the main products obtained at 450 °C were phenols, indoles and pyrroles.
+It is worth mentioning that the yield of bio-oil from the LEA had increased, and the composition of the bio-oil was simplified.
+Moreover, the average molecular weight of the bio-oil obtained from LEA had decreased.
+Interestingly, the extraction of saccharides inhibited pyrolysis of the lipids, so the distribution of the bio-oil from SEA changed only a little.
+Fractional pyrolysis of pretreated microalgae not only increased the bio-oil yield but also improved the quality of the bio-oil.

 - This article is part of the themed collection: Bio-resources: feeding a sustainable chemical industry